d-uzlov/k8s-homelab/ingress/manual-certificates/readme.md

   - '*.$domain_name'
   secretName: cert-$domain_name-staging
 EOF
-# in case you want to use this certificate in several namespaces
+# add annotations that allow you to copy this certificate automatically between namespaces
 # useful for classic k8s ingress
 # you don't need it for gateway API
 replicator_label=copy-wild-cert=main